The Basis Invariant Flavor Puzzle: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Renato Fonseca for discussions on related projects.
-AT is grateful to Maximilian Berbig for an insightful observation.
+AT is grateful to Claudia Hagedorn for discussions on related projects and to Maximilian Berbig for an insightful observation.
 All birdtrack diagrams of this work have been generated with \texttt{JaxoDraw}~\cite{jaxodraw}.